VIP ascent to the Peak on foot

 The base station

-The base station is perfectly accessible by road.
-It is located at an altitude of 2,356 m above sea level.
+The base station is perfectly accessible by road and is located at 2,356 m above sea level.

-Its modern facilities include two cars with a capacity for a maximum of 44 passengers.
-The ride up to the summit lasts 8 minutes.
+Its modern facilities include two cars with a capacity of a maximum of 44 passengers.
+The cars take 8 minutes to reach the summit.

-The views from the base station allow you to behold the spectacular peaks surrounding the Teide volcano.
+The views from the base station allow you to take in the spectacular peaks surrounding the Teide volcano.